signalfx/integrations/collectd-haproxy/docs/derive.cli_abrt.md

 ---
 title: Cli abrt
-brief: Corresponds to HAProxy's `cli_abrt` metric: Number of data transfers aborted by the client
+brief: Corresponds to HAProxy's `cli_abrt` metric -  Number of data transfers aborted by the client
 metric_type: derive
 ---
 ### Cli abrt

-Corresponds to HAProxy's `cli_abrt` metric: Number of data transfers aborted by the client
+Corresponds to HAProxy's `cli_abrt` metric -  Number of data transfers aborted by the client